Donita Rose: Early and personal life

 Donita Rose Cavett was born in Utah on 5 December 1974 and moved to the Philippines when she was five years old.
 She is the eldest daughter to an American father, William Kent Cavett, a military officer, and a Filipino mother, Evelyn Ramos, a teacher from Pangasinan.
 She attended high school at Brent International School and college at De La Salle University.

 In 1997, Rose moved to Singapore to pursue a career as a video jockey for MTV Asia.

 In 2001, Rose met Eric Villarama after she migrated to Angeles, Pampanga.
 After two years, she married Villarama in Santa Barbara, California in 2003.
 The couple had a son named Joshua Paul, born in 2004.
 In the summer of 2007, they moved to Manila.

 In 2015, Rose reportedly had problems in her marriage of 12 years with Eric Villarama but she maintained a positive relationship with him and decided to live together once more despite admitting the fact that she almost signed their divorce papers.
 The following year, however, in an interview with Mo Twister on his online podcast Good Times with Mo aired on July 12, 2016, Rose publicly confirmed her separation with Villarama after she allegedly found Instagram photos of her husband with his new partner whom he reportedly started seeing in April 2016.
 Although the photos were taken down by Villarama the following day, other sources were able to screen capture one of the photos of Villarama and his new partner together.

 Rose is a devout born-again Christian, and an active member of Victory Fellowship Church.

 On September 24, 2022, Rose married gospel recording artist Felson Palad.

+On March 9, 2024, Palad admitted that it was his vow to uphold the “sanctity of the marital bond.”
+Rose revealed she wished her second partner to be ‘celibate’.
+“Yes, I was indeed a virgin when my wife and I tied the knot.
+While some might doubt my claim, I do not aim to prove my virginity; that would be irrelevant.
+I married Dee at the age of 38.
+I openly acknowledge that I had my share of youthful indiscretions, but one thing I upheld was the sanctity of the marital bond,” Palad explained.